-The history of Indian metal craft in India is rich as it was introduced around 3000 B.C.
+The history of Indian metal craft is rich as it was introduced around 3000 B.C.
 The metal craft has its ramifications from mythological figurines, sculptures of deities to pots, pans, utensils, photo frames, doorknobs, taps, key chains, boxes and so on.
-The metal craft involves the tradition of enamelling, etching and damascening for the beautification of the metal objects.
-Metal craft is admired for its durability and chicness.
+The metal craft involves the tradition of enameling, etching and damascening for the beautification of the metal objects.
+Metal craft is admired for its durability and beauty.

 Bidri or the inlay craft of metal is derived from Persia and developed during the Mughal Empire.
 The craft is named after the place Bidar in Karnataka.
 The making of Bidri items requires pouring molten zinc and copper solution into moulds.
-The intricate process of "Bidri" involves the art of casting, engraving, inlaying and polishing.
+The intricate process of Bidri involves the art of casting, engraving, inlaying and polishing.
 Cigarette cases, huqqa bases, bowls, boxes, candle stands, trays, ashtrays, vases, jewellery, buttons and other utensils are quintessential of this exclusive craft.

-The tribal belts of India are famed for the "Dhokra" metal craft.
+The tribal belts of India are famed for the "Dokhra" metal craft.
 Small figurines of horses, drummers, tribal deities and plaques are made with extreme uniqueness of artisanship from brass scrap.
-The polished bronze mirrors are a distinct craft of Kerala
+The polished bronze mirrors are a distinct craft of Kerala, India.

 Silver filigree work is another form of metal craft of India.
 It engages employing intricate designs made out thin silver wires and produces items made of strips of silver, looped and in zigzag pattern mainly using thin twisted silver wires.
 Items such as trays, cigarette case, key chains and other decorative pieces animals and birds are manufactured from this dominated creative filigree work.
 The metal craft of silver work has given rise of products like spice boxes, rose-water sprinklers, caskets, hukkas and highly-carved silver furniture.

-Though the metal craft has been spread in a numerous divisions and flourished in different sects of culture, the metal art of jewellery remains a tradition.
+Though the metal craft has been spread in a numerous divisions and flourished in different sects of culture, the metal art of India remains a tradition.
 From jewellery to home utility items, metal craft is India has displayed its unique craftsmanship throughout.